MarkStrendin/MCF-BlockDuplicator/Readme.md

 This bukkit plugin can be used to easily duplicate blocks.

-Most recent CraftBukkit version tested with: 556
+Most recent CraftBukkit version tested with: 561 **Compatibility note:** Version 1.3.2 requires CraftBukkit build 561 or above, and will not work on earlier builds (use BlockDuplicator 1.3.1 for earlier versions)

 Duplicator tool
 ---------------